Why These Cookies Are a Family Holiday Tradition

 Key Ingredients

-- Ricotta cheese: We’ve made these cookies with both whole milk and part-skim ricotta and have come to the conclusion that the whole milk version produces a better texture.
+- RICOTTA CHEESE: We’ve made these cookies with both whole milk and part-skim ricotta and have come to the conclusion that the whole milk version produces a better texture.

-- Lemon zest: Nothing beats fresh lemon zest for adding true lemon flavor.
+- LEMON ZEST: Nothing beats fresh lemon zest for adding true lemon flavor.
 You can get away without it, but your cookies sure will taste better with it.

-- Butter: You always want to use unsalted butter in your baking, but we also recommend using a European-style brand for cookies.
+- BUTTER: You always want to use unsalted butter in your baking, but we also recommend using a European-style brand for cookies.
 European butter has a slightly higher fat content and less water than standard American butter and we’ve found it produces somewhat more consistent results.

-How To Make Ricotta Cookies
+How To Make Lemon Ricotta Cookies

-- In a small bowl, mix the confectioners’ sugar with 1 tablespoon of the limoncello.
+MAKE THE GLAZE: In a small bowl, mix the confectioners’ sugar with 1 tablespoon of the limoncello.
 Slowly add up to 1 more tablespoon of the liqueur until the glaze reaches a spreading consistency.
 You may need to add a little water.

-- Arrange the cookies on a serving platter and bring them to room temperature before serving.
+TO SERVE: Arrange the cookies on a serving platter and bring them to room temperature before serving.

 Ricotta Cookie Flavor Variations

-- Orange Ricotta Cookies: To make an orange-flavored version of this recipe, replace the lemon extract, lemon zest, and limoncello with orange extract, orange zest, and orange liqueur (triple sec).
+- ORANGE RICOTTA COOKIES: To make an orange-flavored version of this recipe, replace the lemon extract, lemon zest, and limoncello with orange extract, orange zest, and orange liqueur (triple sec).

-- Almond Ricotta Cookies: To make an almond-flavored version of these cookies, substitute almond extract, finely crushed almonds, and amaretto liqueur.
+- ALMOND RICOTTA COOKIES: To make an almond-flavored version of these cookies, substitute almond extract, finely crushed almonds, and amaretto liqueur.

-Italian Ricotta Cookies
+Lemon Ricotta Cookies

 Ingredients